Exit Plans, Business Succession

 But valuation and funding are the biggest hurdles.
 For example, the business might be worth a zillion dollars, but has no cash.
 Or the value is all tied up in assets, such as houses, buildings or machinery.
 Exit plans or Buy-Sell Agreements really make sense only when the business has value.

-In many cases, the remaining partner or partners can simply start up a new business in a different name, and carry on as usual.
+In many cases, especially specified service trades or business such as accountants, financial advisors, etc., the remaining partner or partners can simply start up a new business in a different name, and carry on as usual.
 Huh?
 Example time.
 Let’s say you and your partner are accountants.
 Living the high life, declining Robin Roberts interviews, driving fancy cars, etc. One day you decide to call it quits.
-In this situation, both partners could simply split the office equipment and break away with his or her portion of the business and move on as individuals.
+In this situation, both partners could simply split the office equipment and break away with his or her book of the business and move on as individuals.

 This KB article is an excerpt from our book which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
 We used to publish with iTunes and Nook, but keeping up with two different formats was brutal.
 You can cruise through these KB articles, click on the fancy buttons below or visit our webpage which provides more information at-